 First of all, there are two types of heatstroke:

 - Exertional heatstroke: This form of heatstroke is usually the result of physical activity and overexertion in hot, humid conditions.
+Or in cold weather, if your body is not cooling itself properly, heatstroke can result.
 It can usually develop in a few hours.
 Those playing sports need to know the symptoms of heatstroke.